canonical/chip-tool-snap/README.md

 where:

--   `110` is the assigned node id
+-   `110` is the node id being assigned to the app
--   `20202021` is the pin code for the bridge app
+-   `20202021` is the pin code set on the app
 -   `3840` is the discriminator id
--   `192.168.1.111` is the IP address of the host for the bridge
+-   `192.168.1.110` is the IP address of the device running the app
--   `5540` the the port for the bridge
+-   `5540` the port for server that runs inside the app

 ### Control